Uranium: Characteristics

-Uranium metal reacts with almost all non-metal elements (with the exception of the noble gases) and their compounds, with reactivity increasing with temperature.
+Uranium metal reacts with almost all non-metallic elements (except noble gases) and their compounds, with reactivity increasing with temperature.
 Hydrochloric and nitric acids dissolve uranium, but non-oxidizing acids other than hydrochloric acid attack the element very slowly.
-When finely divided, it can react with cold water; in air, uranium metal becomes coated with a dark layer of uranium oxide.
+When finely divided, it can react with cold water; in air, uranium metal becomes coated with a dark layer of uranium dioxide.
 Uranium in ores is extracted chemically and converted into uranium dioxide or other chemical forms usable in industry.

-Uranium-235 was the first isotope that was found to be fissile.
-Other naturally occurring isotopes are fissionable, but not fissile.
-On bombardment with slow neutrons, its uranium-235 isotope will most of the time divide into two smaller nuclei, releasing nuclear binding energy and more neutrons.
-If too many of these neutrons are absorbed by other uranium-235 nuclei, a nuclear chain reaction occurs that results in a burst of heat or (in special circumstances) an explosion.
+In 1938, Otto Hahn and Fritz Strassman discovered the that barium was a product of bombarding Uranium-235 with neutrons, and a year later Lise Meitner and Otto Robert Frisch developed the theory of nuclear fission to explain this new phenomenon, making U-235 the first fissile isotope to be discovered.
+On bombardment with slow neutrons, uranium-235 most of the time splits into two smaller nuclei, releasing nuclear binding energy and more neutrons.
+If too many of these neutrons are absorbed by other uranium-235 nuclei, a nuclear chain reaction occurs that results in a burst of heat or (in some circumstances) an explosion.
 In a nuclear reactor, such a chain reaction is slowed and controlled by a neutron poison, absorbing some of the free neutrons.
 Such neutron absorbent materials are often part of reactor control rods (see nuclear reactor physics for a description of this process of reactor control).
+Other naturally occurring isotopes such as Uranium-238 are fissionable, but not fissile, meaning that they only undergo fission when absorbing high energy (fast) neutrons.

 As little as 15 lb of uranium-235 can be used to make an atomic bomb.
 The nuclear weapon detonated over Hiroshima, called Little Boy, relied on uranium fission.
 However, the first nuclear bomb (the Gadget used at Trinity) and the bomb that was detonated over Nagasaki (Fat Man) were both plutonium bombs.

 Uranium metal has three allotropic forms: